Self-esteem isn’t everything; it’s just that there’s nothing without it. – Gloria Steinem

 Are You Suffering from Low Self-Esteem?

-Are you lacking the self-confidence and self-belief you need to make your own way in this world?
+Do you lack the self-confidence and self-belief you need to make your own way in this world?
 Is this destroying your spirit and preventing you from moving forward in the way you had once imagined?

-There are many people who suffer through periods of low self-esteem, and often for many different reasons.
+Many people suffer through periods of low self-esteem, and often for many different reasons.
 If you are one of these people, then you probably recognize the fact that you tend to judge and/or evaluate yourself negatively.
 Moreover, you probably have a low personal value and opinion of yourself, or maybe a low appraisal and evaluation of your self-worth.
 In fact, low self-esteem might be making you feel somewhat useless, inferior, inadequate, incomplete and worthless.
 This is certainly no way to live.

 There are many symptoms and habits of low self-esteem.
 However, taken in isolation, these symptoms certainly do not indicate that you have self-esteem issues.
 Red flags should only be raised when several symptoms come bundled together and begin taking over your life.